awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 + `dynamodb:DescribeReservedCapacityOfferings` – returns details about the reserved capacity plans that are currently offered by AWS\.
 + `dynamodb:PurchaseReservedCapacityOfferings` – performs an actual purchase of reserved capacity\.

 The AWS Management Console uses these API operations to display reserved capacity information and to make purchases\.
-You cannot call these operations from an application program, because they are only accessible from the Console\.
+You cannot call these operations from an application program, because they can be accessed only from the console\.
 However, you can allow or deny access to these operations in an IAM permissions policy\.

 The following policy allows users to view reserved capacity offerings and current purchases using the AWS Management Console—but new purchases are denied\.